 'Good Bones': What to Know About Interior Designer MJ Coyle on the HGTV Series

-The world is very familiar as to who the Good Bones mother-daughter team are, but the show's Head Interior Designer MJ Coyle remains a mystery.
-The star, who Mina Starsiak Hawk describes as "wildly talented," assists the team in delivering dream homes for couples on the show, but not much is known of his personal life.
+The world is very familiar with who the Good Bones mother-daughter team is, but the show's Head Interior Designer MJ Coyle remains a mystery.
+The star, who Mina Starsiak Hawk describes as "wildly talented," helps the team deliver dream homes for families on the show, but not much is known of his personal life.

 He's been married to his partner for two years.
 He captioned one of his recent Instagram posts telling the intimate story to his followers.
-"12/18/2017 under a giant Christmas tree in Quebec Andrew asked and I said oui!" he said.
-"Then in shock I drank about 100 cups of boozey hot coco."
+"12/18/2017 under a giant Christmas tree in Quebec Andrew asked and I said oui!" he captioned the photos.
+"Then in shock, I drank about 100 cups of boozy hot coco."

 He stands with the Biden-Harris administration.
 He posted a photo of the new Vice President saying "The only way forward."